colejensen/finalproject/Minimum Viable Analysis/README.md

 In Github create a folder within a reporository, create a folder called `auspice`.
 Upload the `.JSON` file output called `cov_update.json` unless renamed.
 You will need to rename the file to match this format **`reponame_filename.json`**.
 Then go to your personalized nextstrain page on **https://nextstrain.org/community/githubusername/reporname/filename**.

+## Creating the IQTree

+Due to the low node value probabilities, the newick tree from the Nextstrain build may not have enough strength for BEAST to be happy.
+To get around this I ran the `iqtree.sh` to make a newick with more concrete node values.
+This takes in the `masked.fasta` file and will output a stronger tree than the Nextstrain maximum likelihood tree.

 ## Doing the Bayesian Analysis